mscgenjs/mscgenjs-core/render/text/README.md

 To ease rendering the [flatten.js](flatten.js) module massages the syntax tree in several ways:
 - makes sure each entity has a 'label' attribute
-- distributes teh arc*colors from entities to the appropriate lines and arcs
+- distributes the arc*colors from entities to the appropriate lines and arcs
 - make sure arcs point from left to right
 - takes care of 'unwinding' nested inline expressions
 - makes individual arcs of broadcast arcs